viperproject/prusti-dev/docs/dev-guide/src/config/flags.md

 When enabled, prints the type-checked specifications.

+## `QUERY_METHOD_SIGNATURE`

+When set to a defpath, prusti will generate a template for an external specification for this method.
+The result is part of the CompilerInfo and will only be emitted if the `SHOW_IDE_INFO` flag is enabled too.

 ## `QUIET`

 When enabled, user messages are not printed.
 Otherwise, messages output into `stderr`.

 > **Note:** `cargo prusti` sets this flag with `DEFAULT_PRUSTI_QUIET=true`.

+## `REPORT_VIPER_MESSAGES`

+When enabled for both server and client, certain supported Viper messages will be reported to the user.

+## `REPORT_BLOCK_MESSAGES`

+When enabled for both server and client, messages for individual basic blocks will be reported to the user.
+Does nothing if [`REPORT_VIPER_MESSAGES`](#report_viper_messages) is not enabled.
+Intended for usage with the Prusti Assistant (IDE).

 ## `SERVER_ADDRESS`